gtkrshnaaa/pycode/README.md

 **Vision**

 The core vision of this project is to deliver a highly modular IDE.
 Each component is purpose-built to focus on a single task and work together in harmony.
-The IDE aims to provide an intuitive and rapid coding experience by separating the logic for the user interface, the text editor, and supporting functionalities like Git and the terminal into distinct, manageable modules.
+The IDE aims to provide an intuitive and rapid coding experience by separating the logic for the user interface, the text editor, and supporting functionalities like Git, manageable modules.
 With this approach, we aim to prove that high performance and modern features can coexist within the terminal environment.

 **Technology Stack**